arjunguha/compsci220-scala/website/syllabus/index.md

 true/false style questions that will help keep you on track with the course throughout the semester.
 Quizzes will be given and submitted electronically through [Moodle][moodle].
 The exact number of quizzes will be determined as the course progresses.
-Your participation will be evaluated through in class exercises, discussion attendance, and interaction in the online Piazza discussion forum.
+Your participation will be evaluated through in-class exercises, discussion attendance, and interaction in the online Piazza discussion forum.
 [Piazza] records statistics about your activity such as the number of times you logged into the system, how many posts you read, how many